FatherofDharma/my-first-webpage/README.md

 # _My First Webpage_

-#### _This is the first webpage I have created, while at the coding school Epicodus., May 28th, 2019_
+#### _This is the first webpage I have created, while at the coding school Epicodus on May 28th, 2019._

 #### By _**Daniel Hongel and Gavin Kimberlin**_